simonbengtsson/vasttrafik-api/README.md

-# Vasttrafik Travel Planner API Mirror
+# Västtrafik Travel Planner API Mirror

-This is a mirror of Västtrafik's official Travel Planner Javascript API client.
+This is a mirror of the official Västtrafik Travel Planner API Client for Javascript.
 For more information, see https://developer.vasttrafik.se/portal/#/

 ### Usage
 For nodejs usage, see `example.js`.
 For browser usage, see `example.html`.
 See the examples live by either running `node example.js` or opening `example.html`.